iStock-1415759172 edited

 • Information and advice on other benefits.

-Disability Living Allowance is available in England, Northern Ireland, Scotland, Wales and some overseas territories.
-However.
-The eligibility criteria and what you could receive vary by nation.
+Disability Living Allowance (DLA) is available in England, Northern Ireland, Scotland, Wales and some overseas territories.
+However, the eligibility criteria and what you could receive can vary by UK nation.

 England and Wales

-In England and Wales Disability Living Allowance (DLA) is a benefit for children under 16 years old who are living with physical and/or mental disabilities.
-The payment can help with the extra costs of living with a disability.
+In England and Wales, Disability Living Allowance (DLA) is a benefit for children under 16 years old who need extra looking after or have walking difficulties.
+The payment can help with the extra costs of living.

 New claims for DLA can only be made on behalf of children under 16.